The National Banana Bunchy Top Virus Program

 - if chemicals are not used, then infected plants must be physically destroyed and that’s hard work!

 The plants can take several days before they will start to show signs they are dying.

 Once the plants, including suckers, have turned yellow and started drying out it is safe to chop them down and, if you wish, replant with healthy suckers.

 Background to the Bunchy Top National Project

 Phase 3 of the Bunchy Top National Project is now underway.
-It is the third stage in a 10-year plan to eradicate Banana Bunchy Top disease from commercial plantations.
+It is the third stage in a 10-year plan to eradicate/control Banana Bunchy Top disease from commercial plantations.

 This project is being funded by Horticulture Innovation Australia Limited using the banana industry levy and funds from the Australian Government.